-SummarySarah advises a wide range of charities and not for profit clients on charity law, corporate and commercial matters.
-She is a regular speaker at our popular Trustee Training sessions and also speaks at external conferences and seminars, including as a guest speaker on the Charities Management MA course at St Mary's University London.
+Sarah Rowley leads the firm’s Charity, Philanthropy and Not-for-Profit team advising a wide variety of charities and not for profit bodies.
+She is a regular speaker at our popular Charity Training sessions, records podcasts on sector issues and also speaks at external conferences and seminars.
+Sarah advises on governance, regulation, structuring, change management, strategic issues, fundraising, constitutional matters and mergers and collaborations involving charities.
 Sarah is a member of the Charity Law Association and has published articles in several charity sector publications and has first-hand experience working for a charity, as she spent the first two years of her professional life working for an international aid charity.

 Sarah is admitted to practise in England and Wales.

-- helping founders to establish new charities and advising on the restructuring of existing charities and dealings with the Charity Commission as regulator
+- Helping founders to establish new charities and advising on the restructuring of existing charities and dealings with the Charity Commission as regulator

-- advising several large national “household name” charities (including some incorporated by Royal Charter) on a wide variety of issues including significant changes to their governing documents
+- Advising several large national “household name” charities (including some incorporated by Royal Charter) on a wide variety of issues including significant changes to their governing documents